The All-Hands Meeting: What It Is and How To Do It Right

 The name comes from the boating phrase “all hands on deck.”
 Imagine a ship’s captain calling everyone up on board to scrub the decks, fight off some pirates, or weather a storm.

-That’s the idea behind an all-hands meeting — except instead of the first mate or captain, it’ll be leadership or upper management, calling you into a Zoom room or lecture hall.
+That’s the idea behind all-hands meetings — except instead of the first mate or captain, it’ll be leadership or upper management, calling you into a Zoom room or lecture hall.

 Put simply, it’s a big, company-wide meeting that brings the entire staff together!

 Unlike the original phrase, all-hands meetings don’t signal an emergency or urgent situation.
-Instead, they’re used to discuss topics that affect everyone, like strategic plans, big projects, or important financial results.
+Instead, they’re used to discuss topics that affect everyone, like important company news, strategic plans, big projects, or financial results — while helping increase employee engagement.

 Many companies hold them regularly — sometimes as often as once a week.
 They could also be held quarterly, monthly, or on an as-needed basis.